Nina Röder, Him and Her, a diptych made in residence at Château de la Napoule, France, 2017. Image courtesy: The artist.

 Still from Alex Côté's multidisciplinary performance Sun.Sync.
 Image courtesy: The artist.

 Julia Sinelnikova's projection-mapped surveillance light sculpture PentAutomaton.
-Image courtesy: The artist.
+Courtesy: the artist.